 - For those on campus in labs or other work settings, continue to be mindful of personal and social distancing.

 - Do your part in minimizing congestion in hallways, avoid taking the elevator if you can take the stairs easily.

 - Disinfect work areas, tools and equipment before and after use.

 - Know who to call — if you’ve been on campus with symptoms, are a close contact or have a confirmed case, call the 24/7 hotline at 825.413.1763.
-If you become ill while on campus, notify your instructor who will escort you to an isolation space for next steps.
+If you become ill while on campus, notify your instructor who will assist you through our first aid procedures.